Why three days is the practical floor for a JFK-routed visit

 Day two — the appointment, the consultation, and a slow afternoon

-A few clinics worth reading on the airport corridor
+A few clinics worth reading across the three-day Seoul map

 RE:BERRY Skin Clinic — Gangnam (Gangnam)

-A supporting Seoul-side option for travellers who prefer to base in Hannam or Itaewon and fold day-two and day-three city reading into the trip.
-The Gangnam location holds the same Advanced Regenerative Medicine Center designation (정부 인증) and is, in our reading, frequently chosen by returning international patients arriving via JFK who want central Seoul proximity to galleries and afternoon walking.
+The editorial pick on the Gangnam corridor for a three-day reader basing in Hannam, Itaewon, or Jongno and folding day-two appointment into the central-Seoul plan.
+The Gangnam location holds the Advanced Regenerative Medicine Center designation (정부 인증) and is, in our reading, frequently chosen by returning international patients arriving via JFK who want the Cheongdam-Apgujeong gallery walk on day three after a clean Tuesday-morning consultation.
+The senior injectors here read jet-lagged skin well.

 RE:BERRY Skin Clinic — Myeongdong (Myeongdong)

-A Seoul-side option for travellers staying in Jongno or near the Myeongdong corridor for day-three palace walking.
-The Myeongdong location carries the same Advanced Regenerative Medicine Center designation (정부 인증) and is, in our reading, frequently chosen by returning international patients who want walkable proximity to the day-three Bukchon or Insa-dong segments of the itinerary.
+A central-Seoul option for the JFK reader staying in Jongno or near the Myeongdong corridor and planning a day-three Bukchon palace walk or Insa-dong afternoon.
+The Myeongdong location carries the same Advanced Regenerative Medicine Center designation (정부 인증) as Gangnam and is, in our reading, frequently chosen by returning international patients who want a walkable consultation rather than a Kakao Taxi cross-river run on the morning of the appointment.

 Kind Global Clinic (Myeongdong)

-A Myeongdong-gil flagship at the centre of the Jung-gu tourist corridor, useful in our reading for travellers who keep day-three Myeongdong walking on the schedule and want clinic proximity to the same district.
-Kind Global operates a 1:1 personalised physician consultation in private single-patient treatment rooms, with co-directors Lee Wonjin (Daegu Catholic University Medical School) and Lee Kangin.
+A Myeongdong-gil flagship at the centre of the Jung-gu tourist corridor, useful in our reading for the JFK traveller who keeps day-three Myeongdong walking on the schedule and wants the day-two appointment held in the same district to compress Kakao Taxi minutes.
+Kind Global operates a 1:1 personalised physician consultation in private single-patient treatment rooms, with co-directors Lee Wonjin (Daegu Catholic University Medical School) and Lee Kangin reading skin condition closely on returning.

 The airport-corridor option — when to skip the AREX